CrayLabs/SmartSim-workshops/HPC_days_2025/README.md

 Make sure you have activated the right virtual environment (you will see its name at the beginning of the terminal line, e.g. `(smartsim) [username@node]$`.
 The command to run the driver script in an interactive allocation is

+The command to run the driver script in an interactive allocation is

 ```bash
     salloc -N 2 --time=00:05:00 python smartsim_101.py